Risoul: History

 The development of a ski resort at Risoul dates from the start of the 1970s.
-The first lift operator (SAPAR), however, went bankrupt in 1974.
+However, the first lift operator (SAPAR) went bankrupt in 1974.
 The local member of parliament put the council in touch with the Société Foncière de la Vallée des Allues (SFVA).
 The SFVA started a company called Sermont which took over the lifts and runs them to this day.

-The reasons for the bankruptcy in 1974 still loom.
+The reasons for the bankruptcy in 1974 is still unknown.
 The Durance valley is remote, the trip from Paris by train or car a long one.
-The A51 motorway link is still awaiting a financial commitment, likewise, the Montgenèvre rail tunnel to connect Briançon to the TGV network.
+The A51 motorway link is still awaiting a financial commitment; likewise, the Montgenèvre rail tunnel to connect Briançon to the TGV network.
 The nearest major airport is at Turin, across the border in Italy.
 The resort concentrates its efforts on returning clients but still lacks sufficient long-stay guests.
-The Forêt Blanche link with its 180 km of pistes is a major marketing tool, especially with tour operators who can include Risoul with transfers to Montgènevre and Serre Chevalier.
+The Forêt Blanche link with its 180 km of pistes is a major marketing tool, especially with tour operators who can include Risoul with transfers Montgenèvre and Serre Chevalier.

 The resort was an early adopter of snowboarding.
 The Surfland snowpark existed for over a decade and is now complemented by rails for beginners and experienced users.
 The snow park was chosen as a training zone for the 2006 Turin Winter Olympics.
 The resort believes that the concept of black, red and blue run gradings is outdated and is moving to a series of themed areas such as the freeride zone.

 Ski area

 The resort has 55 ski lifts, including a cable car and 14 chairs.
 These give it an uplift capacity of 57,000 skiers per hour.
 The resort is linked to Vars through the Forêt Blanche ski area giving a total of 180 km of ski runs situated between 1650 and 2750 metres altitude.

-Risoul should be well placed to pick up weather systems from Italy or the Atlantic but has suffered from a lack of snow over the last couple of seasons with skiing on artificial snow at the bottom of the ski domain.
+Risoul has suffered from a lack of snow over the last couple of seasons with the resort having to rely on artificial snow at the bottom of the ski domain.
 30% of the resort runs are covered by snowmaking.
-Risoul is looking to increase snow making capacity but there are limits to water resources in the dry Southern Alps.
+Risoul is looking to increase snowmaking capacity but there are limits to water resources in the dry Southern Alps.

-The resort has earned the ‘’Petit Montagnard’’ label and its tree-lined lower slopes are ideal for family holidays.
-The ski school has a capacity for 60 children.
-The area is famed for its southern sunshine with 300 days of sun per year.